carpentries-incubator/pangenomics/_episodes/02-Annotation-with-Prokka.md

 | .tsv | Tab-separated file of all features: locus_tag,ftype,len_bp,gene,EC_number,COG,product |

-You can also modify parameters as much as you need regarding the organism, gene and even locus tag you are looking for. l
+You can also modify parameters as much as you need regarding the organism, gene and even locus tag you are looking for.

 > ## Exercise 2: Extracting tRNAs with Prokka
 >
-> Suppose you are now asked to annotate the FASTA file you downloaded in Exercise 1 and output the results to a subdirectory called `annotated` within the `ratti` directory.
-Then, a research team asks you to provide them a TSV file titled `trnas.tsv` that only contains *S. ratti'*s tRNAs.
+> Suppose you are now asked to annotate the FASTA file you downloaded in Exercise 1 and output the results to a subdirectory called `annotated` within the `thermophilusLMG18311_prokka` directory.
+Then, a research team asks you to provide them a TSV file titled `trnas.tsv` that only contains *S. thermophilus'*s tRNAs.
 This file must contain the same headers as the original TSV file, followed by the rows that correspond to tRNAs.
 Complete the following sequence of commands to perform this actions:
 >
 > ~~~
 > $ prokka --outdir thermophilusLMG18311_prokka --prefix thermophilusLMG18311_prokka ../../thermophilusLMG18311/__________ --kingdom Bacteria --genus Streptococcus --species thermophilus --usegenus --addgenes